Dragon fruit farming in India

 Dragon fruit (Hylocereus spp.), a herbaceous perennial climbing cactus, has gained attention in India due to its attractive red or pink color, economic value, and high antioxidant potential, vitamins, and minerals content.
 Introduced in the late 1990s, dragon fruit cultivation in the Indian states of Karnataka, Kerala, Tamil Nadu, Maharashtra, Gujarat, Orissa, West Bengal, Andhra Pradesh, and Andaman & Nicobar Islands has grown rapidly, with an estimated total area under cultivation in these regions being less than 400.
 The majority of dragon fruits in Indian markets are imported from Vietnam, Thailand, Malaysia, and Sri Lanka.

 The cultivation area of Dragon fruit, also known as the Kamalam, is expected to expand to 50,000 hectares in 2028 under the Mission for Integrated Development of Horticulture (MIDH) scheme.
-The fruit, which has gained attention worldwide due to its red purple color and economic value, is being cultivated in South-East Asia, India, USA, The Caribbean Islands, and Australia.
+The fruit, which has gained attention worldwide due to its red purple color and economic value, is being cultivated in South-East Asia, India, USA, the Caribbean Islands, and Australia.
 The Ministry of Agriculture and Farmers' Welfare has approved a Centre of Excellence (CoE) for Kamalam Fruit to be set up at IIHR, Bengaluru, to help make Atmanirbhar Bharat by cutting down on its imports valued at about Rupees 100 crores in 2021.
 The total area under cultivation of Kamalam in India is more than 3,000 hectares, which is not able to meet the domestic demand.
 The projected import value for 2021 is about Rupees 100 crores.
-The crop provides fast return with economic production in the first year after planting and full production is attained in 3–4 years.
+The crop provides a fast return with economic production in the first year after planting, and full production is attained in 3–4 years.
 The average economic yield after 2 years of planting is 10 tonnes per acre.
-With the growing interest in farmers and the quick returns they are getting from cultivation of Kamalam in agricultural and marginal lands, it is expected that new areas will come up under Kamalam and the import will be totally substituted through domestic cultivation.
+With the growing interest in farmers and the quick returns they are getting from the cultivation of Kamalam in agricultural and marginal lands, it is expected that new areas will come up under Kamalam, and the import will be totally substituted through domestic cultivation.

 Dragon fruit, native to the Americas, is gaining popularity in India due to its low maintenance and high profitability.
 Farmers cultivate three main varieties, with prices varying in Mumbai, Pune, and Surat markets.
 To manage sunburn, farmers can provide 25-30% shade and integrate moringa trees in orchards.
 The Maharashtra government promotes dragon fruit cultivation through subsidies.